bcgov/smk/docs/development.md

 ###### [SMK](..)

-# Setting up SMK Development Environment
+# Setting up an SMK Development Environment

-Clone this repo, let's say into `projects/smk`.
+Clone this repository into a local directory, for example `projects/smk`.

 Install [NodeJS](https://nodejs.org/en/).